Origin and History

 Since the creation of the regiment, its successive proprietors were:

-- since 1674: Philipp Casimir Baron Metternich, colonel
+- from 1674: Philipp Casimir Baron Metternich, colonel

 - from 1683: Otto Ferdinand Baron Dietrichstein, colonel